techbrett/OfficeDocs-SkypeForBusiness/Teams/teams-client-uninstall-script.md

 # Uninstall the classic Teams client using a script

 Microsoft has an [uninstallation script](https://download.microsoft.com/download/9/2/e/92e3b1f4-4c7e-4c93-9c8e-3df82a369333/UninstallClassicTeams.ps1) designed to uninstall the classic Teams client from all user profiles found on devices in your organization.
 This applies to all devices apart from VDI.
-If the classic Teams client is running for any user on the machine at the time the script is run, this script will also end the existing classic Teams running instance.
+If the classic Teams client is running for any user on the machine at the time the script is run, this script also ends the existing classic Teams running instance.

 ## Using the script